0xblank/cheatsheets/red_team.md

 P2P beacons don't have their own sleep time, they inherit the one of their egress beacons.
 So if you want to change a P2P beacon's sleep time, just change the sleep time of his egress beacons.

+#### Pivot listeners

+A pivot listener can only be created on an existing Beacon, and not via the normal Listeners menu.
+These listeners work in the same way as regular TCP listeners, but in reverse.
+A standard Beacon TCP payload binds to 127.0.0.1 (or 0.0.0.0) and listens for an incoming connection on the specified port.
+You then initiate a connection to it from an existing Beacon (with the `connect` command).
+The pivot listener works the other way around by telling the existing Beacon to bind and listen on a port, and the new Beacon TCP payload initiates a connection to it instead.

+To create a pivot listener, right-click on a Beacon and select Pivoting > Listener.
+This will open a "New Listener" window.

+Next generate you payload specifying the pivot listener as listener.

+The execute the payload and the new pivot beacon should appear in the GUI.

 #### Graph view

 Arrow colors: